Helensville: Māori history

 Known traditional names for the area include Tungoutungou, which describes the meandering Kaipara River near Helensville, and further upstream near the Helensville Bridge was known as Te Pu a Tangihua.

 Over time, many Tāmaki Māori developed the tribal identity Ngā Oho.
 Around the 15th century, a group known as Ngāti Awa who descended from the Mātaatua waka settled Te Korowai-o-Te-Tonga Peninsula, led by Tītahi.
-The iwi were prominent constructors of terraced pā.
-Over 18 pā sites can be found in the Helensville area, which likely represent some of the earliest fortified pā in Auckland. Ōtakanini pā, located near Parkhurst northwest of Helensville, has been dated to at least 1400AD.
+The iwi were prominent constructors of terraced pā. Ōtakanini pā, located near Parkhurst northwest of Helensville, has been dated to at least 1400AD.

 By the mid-17th century, Ngāti Awa and Ngā Oho struggled to control territory.
 A descendant of Tītahi, Hauparoa, asked his relative Maki, a renowned warrior who lived at the Kāwhia Harbour, to help Ngāti Awa secure the region.
 Maki conquered and unified many of the Tāmaki Māori tribes, including Ngā Oho of the south Kaipara and West Auckland.
 After an incident where Maki unsuccessfully asked a slave steal kūmara from Hauparoa's storage pits, Maki attacked Ngāti Awa.
 Over time, Maki's descendants became known as Te Kawerau ā Maki; a name that references the kūmara incident.
 Maki chose the southern Kaipara as his base of operations, and his children migrated to different areas of the northern and western Auckland Region.